Matsusaka beef: Original standards

 The cows take roughly three years to mature.
 In order for the meat to be sold under the Matsusaka name, it must meet strict standards.
-Only virgin female cows can be sold as Matsusaka beef and all calves must be of a breed registered by the Matsusaka Beef Management System.
+Only heifers can be sold as Matsusaka beef and all calves must be of a breed registered by the Matsusaka Beef Management System.
 Most of the meat is sold through stores owned by the Matsusaka Beef Cattle Association.
 To prevent cheap meat from being sold under the Matsusaka name, all authentic stores have an "Association Member's Certificate".
 The Mie Prefecture Matsusaka Shokuniku Kosha public corporation implemented a system for tracking the cows to ensure authenticity.
 All cattle are given a 10-digit ID.
 The date of birth, location of birth, date it was slaughtered, shipping information, and the bloodline of each cow can be found by entering the ID on a website.

 Cooking

 While Matsusaka beef can be eaten as a steak, there are more traditional methods of cooking the meat.
 Shabu-shabu is prepared with very thin slices of meat which are quickly dipped in a kelp broth and then eaten.
 Sukiyaki is a method that involves simmering thin slices of meat in a pot with a sauce of sugar, sake and soy sauce.
 After the meat has been cooked, it is removed from the pot, dipped in a raw egg and eaten.
 The melting in one's mouth sensation comes from the unsaturated fatty acids in the beef.